ucoruh/ce204-object-oriented-programming/docs/week-1/ce204-week-1.en.md

 ### Problems with Procedural Programming

 - **Data Is undervalued**
-- Data is, after all, the reason for a program’s existence.
+- Data is, after all, the reason for a program's existence.
 The  important parts of a program **are not functions** that display  the data or functions that checks for correct input; they are  **data**
-- Procedural programs don’t model the real world very well.
+- Procedural programs don't model the real world very well.
   **The real world does not consist of functions**
 - **Global data** can be **corrupted** by functions that have no business changing it
 - To add new data items, all the functions that access data must  be modified so that they can also access these new items